ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 **Removed/Fixed**
 - Fixed Discord Integreation Not Properly Working
 - Made Zelda BOTW Keybinds Only work for aid/Moved to 2
-- LOD's have been remade and errors in production have been amended

 **Updated**